rahatimrahat/herkul/README.md

 ## How it Works

-This service utilizes the `@fingerprintjs/fingerprintjs` library to generate a unique visitor identifier.
-It collects a wide range of browser signals, including:
+This service now acts as a backend API that receives fingerprint data generated client-side.
+The `@fingerprintjs/fingerprintjs` library, along with other browser APIs, is used in the frontend hook (`hooks/useFingerprint.ts`) to collect a wide range of browser signals, including:
 *   Canvas fingerprint
 *   WebGL vendor and renderer
 *   AudioContext processing